novifinancial/serde-reflection/README.md

 This format summarizes how a value of type `Foo` would be encoded by Serde in any encoding.
 For instance, in Bincode, we deduce that `Foo::B` is encoded as a 32-bit integer `1`.

 One difficulty often associated with Serde is that small modifications in Rust may silently change the specifications of the protocol.
-For instance, changing `enum Foo { A(u64), B, C }` into `enum Foo { A(u64), C, B }` does not break Rust compilation.
+For instance, changing `enum Foo { A(u64), B, C }` into `enum Foo { A(u64), C, B }` does not break Rust compilation but it changes the serialization of `Foo::B`.
 Thanks to `serde-reflection`, one can now solve this issue in a simple way: commit Serde formats as a file in the version control system (VCS) and add a non-regression test.

 ### Language Interoperability